 Section 304.
 County Clerk/Recorder.

 The County Clerk/Recorder is responsible for filing and posting all Notices of Intent, Completion, Exemption, and Determination for projects approved by: (a) the County; (b) cities and districts within the County; and (c) other state and local agencies carrying out projects effecting lands within the County.
-In addition, the Clerk/Recorder receives all Fish and Game fees collected by the Conservation, Development and Planning Department and distributes them to the State.
+In addition, the Clerk/Recorder receives all Fish and Game fees collected by the Planning Department and distributes them to the State.

 CHAPTER 4.
 INITIAL ENVIRONMENTAL REVIEW